-It’s a Kiwi staple, in every cupboard across New Zealand.
+The Edmonds cookbook is a Kiwi staple, found in just about every cupboard across New Zealand!

 The most popular New Zealand biscuit is, arguably, the chocolate Afghan with a walnut on top.

-Some would argue the Anzac Biscuit is the most well loved, but I think this is because it’s the sentimental favourite!
+Some would argue the New Zealand Anzac Biscuit is the most well loved, but I think this is because it’s the sentimental favourite!

-Here’s a list of the other popular biscuits in New Zealand:
+Here’s a list of the other best biscuits in New Zealand:

 - Sultana Pastie